 For us and for our salvation, he came down from heaven, was incarnate from the Holy Spirit, and the Virgin Mary, and was made man.
-For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
+For our sake he was crucified under Pontius Pilate;

 On the third day he rose again, in accordance with the Scriptures; he ascended into heaven, and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.